rafi/awesome-vim-colorschemes/docs/kyoz-purify.md

 colorscheme purify
 ```

-**Note**: All customize option should be placed before you call `colorscheme purify`.
-If not, it'll not have any effects.
+**Note**: All custom options should be placed before you call `colorscheme purify`.
+If not, it'll not have any effect.

 ## Languages and Filetypes Support

-Purify support consistent color syntax for almost all common languages and file types (base on vim's [runtime syntax](https://github.com/vim/vim/tree/master/runtime/syntax)):
+Purify supports consistent color syntax for almost all common languages and file types (based on vim's [runtime syntax](https://github.com/vim/vim/tree/master/runtime/syntax)):

 - [x] Html, Html5...
 - [x] Css, Scss, Sass, Less